FAQ for Students on Accommodations and Disability Services

 Federal disability law defines a person with a disability as “an individual who has a physical or mental impairment that substantially limits one or more major life activities, including, but not limited to, performing manual tasks, seeing, hearing, walking, communicating, reading, learning, focusing and concentrating.”

-Accommodation is the modification, adjustment, or elimination of a barrier to a program or service to enable an individual with a disability to participate on an equal basis.
+An accommodation is the modification, adjustment, or elimination of a barrier to a program or service to enable an individual with a disability to participate on an equal basis.
 Extra time for test-taking, conversion of documents into accessible formats, and real-time captioning are examples of accommodations.

-The student’s accommodation eligibility is based on the student’s disability documentation, the student’s self-report, information on the functional impact of the student’s disability on the student’s education, and disability-related barriers that the student experiences in receiving equal access to ECC’s programs and services.
+The student’s accommodation eligibility is based on the student’s disability documentation, the student’s self-report, information on the functional impact of the disability on the student’s education, and disability-related barriers that the student experiences in receiving equal access to ECC’s programs and services.

-All your disability records are confidential, so if you don’t mention your disability or accommodations to your advisor, your advisor will not know that you are registered with the Student Access & Disability Services Office.
+All your disability records are confidential, so if you don’t mention your disability or accommodations to your advisor, your advisor will not know that you are registered with the Student Access and Disability Services Office.

 Your academic advisor is available to support you in choosing classes that best meet your needs and degree requirements.